usnistgov/OSCAL/docs/content/documentation/schema/_index.md

 - XML Schema based on the [XML Schema Definition Language (XSD) 1.1](https://www.w3.org/TR/xmlschema11-1) that describes an XML tag set for an OSCAL model.
 - JSON Schema based on the [JSON Schema draft-07](https://json-schema.org/specification.html) that describes a JSON data object for an OSCAL model.

 YAML is also supported as an OSCAL format.
 Since YAML is a superset of JSON and many tools support YAML validation using JSON Schema, no YAML-specific schemas are provided.
 Thus, the JSON documentation for each model also provides documentation around the structures used in the YAML formats.
 In the future, we plan to extend our models with mappings to other formats as well.
-Support for additional formats will be driven based on [cummunity feedback](/contribute/contact/).
+Support for additional formats will be driven based on [community feedback](/contribute/contact/).

 The OSCAL project is also producing content converters that can convert OSCAL formatted data from one format to other supported formats.
 Using OSCAL converters, XML documents that are conforming (validate) to an OSCAL XSD can be converted without loss into the corresponding JSON, and vice versa.